r18n/r18n/r18n-core/README.md

 * A Hash with translation `locale` and `path`.
 * Parameters from translation request will be in the remaining arguments.

+In Rails application put your filters to `app/i18n/filters.rb`, it will be automatically reloaded in development.

 #### HTML Escape

 R18n contains 2 filters to escape HTML entities: by YAML type and global.
 If you